chinn1207/MIS-311/README.md

  #### Firstly, checking the missing values
  `Method`

-- Choosing the whole dataset by using Crtl + A, then pressing Crtl + G. Click to Special... -> Blanks -> OK
+- Choosing the whole dataset by using Crtl + A, then pressing Crtl + G. Click to Special... -> Blanks -> OK (ThomasCoget, 2025)
 - Missing values appear in the variable of parental_level_of_education and average_score.

 `How to process`

      + In "parental_level_of_education".
 There are 3 missing values.
 Missing parental education values were replaced with "Unknown" to ensure integrity of data

      + In "average_score".
 There are 4 missing values.
-Because this is the average of 3 score that is math_score, reading_score, writing_score, so in Excel using the fuction `=AVERAGE(D2:F2)` to calucate again the average_score.
+Because this is the average of 3 score that is math_score, reading_score, writing_score, so in Excel using the fuction `=AVERAGE(D2:F2)` to calucate again the average_score (AlexJerabek, 2024).
 Then, checking the dataset again to make sure that no empty cells are missed.

 `Result`